MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/proxy.md

 (Applies to agent version 2.122 and newer.)

-When your private agent is behind a web proxy, you can:
+When your self-hosted agent is behind a web proxy, you can:

 * Allow your agent to connect to VSTS or TFS behind a web proxy.